Exhibition Place: Public transit

 The Exhibition GO Station is on the Lakeshore route of the commuter rail GO Transit system, providing a connection to Union Station and points east and west.
 The route stops year-round at the station.
-The station is being upgraded to also include a terminus of the Ontario Line subway system, which will connect Exhibition Place with downtown.
+The station is being upgraded to also include the terminus of the light metro Ontario Line, which will connect Exhibition Place with downtown and the Toronto subway system.
+It is expected to open in 2031.

 The first streetcar terminus began operations in 1916 and was located at the current loop location along Manitoba Drive, north of the Coliseum.
 In 1923, the loop was relocated to the south of the Coliseum.
 To accommodate the construction of the National Trade Centre, it was relocated back to its original location in 1996.
 The GO station is the second rail station to serve the fair.
 Its original location was just north of the Dufferin Gate, and only operated during the CNE.

 Roads and gates

 Princes' Boulevard starts at the Princes' Gate and extends west to the south of BMO Field and continues west to the Princess Margaret Fountain.
 Canada Boulevard runs north–south to the west of the Princes' Gate.
-The rest of the roads on the grounds are named for most of the provinces and territories of Canada.
+In 1973, the rest of the roads on the grounds were named for most of the provinces and territories of Canada.